dwjoyce/pythonbook/chapters/Walking along data.rst

     >>> for num in [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]:
             print(num)

 To explain what is going on - the ``for`` keyword is telling Python that *for each* item (which we have called ``num``) in the list provided, then execute this block of code.
-It is simply a way of stepping over a list, one item at a time.
+It is simply a way of stepping or :term:`iterating` over a list, one item at a time.

 To put it another way, you are asking for each item in the list, which Python passes to your program in the variable name provided, and repeats the code until the list runs out.